Battle of Medina (1812): Battle

 In October 1812, Tusun was ready again to march against Medina; his men were to rest at daylight and march at night.
 His march lasted for three nights until they arrived in Medina.
 Some skirmish happened between the Saudi garrison and the Ottomans, in which Ahmad Bonaparte successfully drove them into the inner city of Medina.
 The city was well fortified with high walls. the Ottomans prevented from bombarding the city hoping it would not damage Al-Masjid an-Nabawi, Tusun then ordered the inhabitants to stay in their houses to avoid further damage.

-The Saudi garrison numbered 7,000 men.
+The Saudi garrison numbered 14,000 men.
 They made several sorties for the next fourteen or fifteen days while also suffering from diseases and a lack of water as the Ottomans cut off the water supply.
 The Ottomans began mining tunnels to blow up the walls.
 A first attempt by the Ottomans was discovered by the garrison, which stopped the mines.
 A second attempt was done in November, which successfully destroyed a portion of the walls.
 The Ottomans charged into the opened gap and successfully fought the Saudi garrison killing 1,000 of them while losing only 50.
 The remainder of the garrison escaped to a castle nearby, numbering 1,500 men.

 The Ottomans, not having proper artillery and the castle being mining proof, besieged them for three weeks until the Saudis, lacking supplies, surrendered with a promise of granting safe and unmolested passage, however, once they had gotten out of the castle, Ahmad Bonaparte broke his promise and attacked them, killing many of them and a few of them escaped.
 This action disgusted their Arab allies and the garrison leader, Mas'ud Bin Madhian, was taken to Constantinople and executed there.
-The total Saudi losses in this battle, with disease and combat, were 4,000 dead.